 Makati Avenue cor.
 Senator Gil Puyat Avenue, Makati City

-- Attached is my sample Letter to the French Consulate for the French Embassy.
+- Attached is my SAMPLE COVER LETTER TO FRENCH CONSULATE FOR SCHENGEN VISA for the French Embassy.

 - Printed, filled up and signed Schengen Application form (download here) with 1 photo affixed (bring 2 photos)Photograph Requirements – Most photo shops would already know the specifications needed for visa requirements-just tell them it’s for a Schengen visa.
 I had ours taken in Ayala Center Cebu.recent photo taken within six months

 - 45mm x 35mm

 - White or cream background

 - Taken with nothing covering the face, without sunglasses or tinted spectacles, or a head covering unless for religious or medical reasons.
 The subject should have their mouth closed (no grinning, frowning or raised eye brows).
 Applicant should be facing forwarding, looking straight ahead.

 - Confirmed Booking Appointment Letter.
 Print the confirmed booking, which will be sent to you by VFS via email.